clawbird/axiom-dapp/readme.md

 ### Run Light Client (Lodestar) <a id="run-light-client-js"></a>

+* Update the forked clone https://github.com/ltfschoen/lodestar that is used in Dockerfile.lodestar.dev so it has the latest changes in its upstream repository, and use its latest Rust version
 * Configure .env files
 * Run the following to build Axiom, Helios, and Portal Network in separate Docker containers
     ```bash